Burglary (Breaking and Entering) in Florida

 Burglary is one of the most serious theft crimes in Florida.
 A charge of burglary — sometimes referred to as “breaking and entering” — is always a felony charge.
-Burglary occurs when one enters a home or other dwelling uninvited and with intent to commit a crime.
+Burglary occurs when one enters a home or other dwelling uninvited and with intent to commit a crime; however, you do not need to break into an actual home to face a burglary charge.
+You may be charged with burglary for breaking into a vehicle and taking a purse that is sitting on the car seat.
 If you face charges for burglary in West Palm Beach, you need strong legal representation from an attorney with several years of experience handling felony offenses.

 Types of Burglary Charges in Florida

 Burglary is the unlawful entering of a building or structure with the intent to steal property or commit another criminal offense.
 You may be charged with burglary for attempting a forcible entry of any dwelling, house, attached structure, public building or ship or rail car, or any other building.
 A “dwelling” as defined by the statute is a place where people sleep.
 People do not have to be occupying the building, however, for you to be charged with burglary.

 Third-Degree Felony Burglary